martyw/finance/README.md

 The main modules mentioned here have either unit tests where many examples are covered, or example code on how to use the code.
 Unit tests are collected in `tests.py`
+An API is being buitl with Flask, see `api/app_server.py`

 Limit order book
 ----------------